gofynd/fdk-store/markdown/lead/internal_/type-aliases/type-alias.CustomForm.md

 > `optional` **description**: `string`

-- Form description that will be shown to the user
+- Form description that will be shown to the user.

 ***